Rabeet-Ahmer/Deep-Research-Agent/README.md

 ## 🎯 Overview

 The Deep Research Agent is an intelligent research automation system that combines multiple AI agents to conduct comprehensive research on any given topic.
-It automatically generates search queries, searches the web, analyzes sources, and synthesizes professional reports with proper citations and formatting.
+It automatically generates search queries, searches the web, analyzes sources, and synthesizes professional reports with proper citations and formatting along with sources links (and also shows the thought process).

 ### What It Does